Shiv716/MarketTrend_AI/README.md

 ## Usage

 **Note: The project leverages Cohere API by default for AI-driven insights.
-If you wish to use a different AI engine, update the relevant configurations accordingly.**
+If a different AI engine is to be used, the relevant configurations should be updated accordingly.**

 This project requires **two terminals** to be running simultaneously: